mitre-cyber-academy/2016-Web-300/README.md

 # Open Source Key Leak

 It was (maybe still is?) common for Rails newbs and experts to check the config/secret_key.rb file into their version control system.
 We did this previously (https://github.com/mitre-cyber-academy/2013-web-400).
 The original challenge was vulnerable to a SQL injection -- this has been patched, but we are leaving the secret key the same.
 Usernames, passwords, and the key have also changed.
-By crafting a cookie using the secret key, competitors can take advantage of a remote code execution by passing a "legit" cookie, having it get un-serialized, and then the code contained in the cookie get executed.
+By crafting a cookie using the secret key, competitors can take advantage of a remote code execution by passing a "legit" cookie, having it get un-serialized, and then the code contained in the cookie gets executed.

 ## Solution